hudsonlessa/desafio-front-end/README.md

 2. Categorized by *editoria* news visualization
 * Filtering by *editoria*
 * Sorting by date and by title
-3. Dynamic bar chart showing the most viwed *editorias*
+3. Dynamic bar chart showing the most viewed *editorias*